rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

 ##### Selector

-Instead of targeting a specific service, you can set up a selector.
-By using selectors, you can add in services to Rancher after your load balancer has been created and have the load balancer automatically start targeting those services without having to edit your load balancer.
+Instead of targeting a specific service, you can set up a [selector](({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/labels/#selector-labels)).
+By using selectors, you can define the service links and hostname routing rules on the target service instead of on the load balancer.
+Services with labels matching the selector become a target in the load balancer.

-When using a selector in a load balancer, the `lb_config` would be set on the load balancer and any services that are matching the selector.
+When using a selector in a load balancer, the `lb_config` can be set on the load balancer and any  target services that are matching the selector.

-In the load balancer, the [value of a selector label]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/labels/#selector-labels) would be set in the `lb_config` under `selector`.
-The port rule in the `lb_config` of the load balancer can not have a service or target port.
-In the service that will be targeted, the target port must be set.
-If you choose to use hostname routing, the `hostname` and `path` would be set on the target service.
+In the load balancer, the [selector value]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/labels/#selector-labels) is set in the `lb_config` under `selector`.
+The port rule in the `lb_config` of the load balancer cannot have a service and would typically not have a target port.
+Instead, the target port is set in port rules on the target service.
+If you choose to use hostname routing, the hostname and path would be set on the target service.

 >**Note:** For any load balancers using the v1 load balancer yaml fields that uses selector labels will not be converted to the v2 load balancer as the port rules on the service would not be updated.